-Monitoring Airflow production pipelines can be really painful.
-In order to debug things or find the root cause of failing, a data engineer needs to hop between the Apache Airflow UI, DAG logs, various monitoring tools and Python code.
+Monitoring Airflow production pipelines can be especially painful.
+In order to debug health problems or find the root cause of failures, a data engineer needs to hop between the Apache Airflow UI, DAG logs, various monitoring tools, and Python code.
 To make this process smoother, we can use operational dashboards to get a bird’s-eye view of our system, clusters, and overall health.

-In this guide, we have gathered some best practices for you to easily answer questions such as the following: Is our cluster alive?
+In this guide, we’ll be exploring the best practices for going the open-source route to building an operational dashboard.
+This guide’s goal is to easily answer questions like: Is our cluster alive?
 How many DAGs do we have in a bag?
 Which operators succeeded and which failed lately?
 How many tasks are running right now?
 How long did it take for the DAG to complete? (and so on….)

-In this article we will focus on monitoring and visualizing Airflow cluster metrics.
+For this guide, we will focus on monitoring and visualizing Airflow cluster metrics.
 These types of metrics are great indicators of cluster and infrastructure health and should be constantly monitored.

 Airflow exposes metrics such as DAG bag size, number of currently running tasks, and task duration time, every moment the cluster is running.
 Airflow uses the StatsD format to expose these metrics and we will use this in our solution (we’ll get into more details about this below).
 You can find a list of all the different metrics exposed, along with descriptions, in the official Airflow documentation.

-Let’s see how we can utilize various open-source tools like StatsD, Prometheus and Grafana to build a comprehensive monitoring solution for Airflow.
-By looking at such a dashboard with this trio, you can find out whenever the scheduler is running, how many DAGs are in a bag now, or any critical problem in the cluster’s health.
+Let’s see how we can utilize various open-source tools like StatsD, Prometheus, and Grafana to build a monitoring solution for Airflow.
+By leveraging this trio, you can find out whenever the scheduler is running, how many DAGs are in a bag now, or most other critical problems in the cluster’s health.